RoselineMCP

 Output tokens: a diff, not a rewrite

-A different axis — the tokens an agent must emit.rename_symbol returns a unified diff instead of the full text of every file it touches: a pooled 81%reduction across 3 illustrative renames.
+A different axis — the tokens an agent must emit.rename_symbol returns a unified diff instead of the full text of every file it touches: a pooled 85%reduction across 3 illustrative renames.

 Methodology

 • Every measured number is a real string.
-The tool output is the exact JSON the MCP tool serializes (System.Text.Json, indented).
+The tool output is the exact model-visible wire text: the ToolResult envelope serialized with the MCP SDK's own serializer (McpJsonUtilities.DefaultOptions — minified camelCase, default non-relaxed JSON escaping), byte-identical to the text content block the server emits over stdio.
 The baseline is the actual bytes of the source an agent would otherwise read.

 • Tokens are counted with the cl100k_base BPE tokenizer (Microsoft.ML.Tokenizers, the gpt-4 encoding) — a documented, reproducible proxy for Claude's tokenizer, which is not published as a library.
 Character counts are included so nothing hinges on one tokenizer.